Sebastianhju/Runeterra-5e/2.0/Rares.md

 **Gouge**: Whenever you deal damage to a creature with temporary hit points using _Serrated Dirk_, you first remove all temporary hit points and deal 2d6 additional damage.

-**Out of Sight**: Once per short rest you can cast the invisible spell on yourself.
+**Out of Sight**: Once a long rest you can cast the invisible spell on yourself.

 _You gain +2 to stealth checks_